-Jump Studios-Designed ‘Multi-Experience’ Spaces Open at Tottenham Hotspur’s New Stadium
+Jump Studios-Designed ‘Multi-Experience’ Spaces Open at Spur’s New Stadium

 April 9, 2019

-A host of general admission hospitality spaces – including a ‘market place’ of food and drink outlets, a members club and pub-style bars – are open around the ground and accessible to supporters regardless of where they are sitting in the stadium.
+A strong local identity also resonates within the stadium’s food and drink experience.
+A host of general admission hospitality spaces – including a ‘market place’ of food and drink outlets, the longest bar in Europe, the 1882 bars (a general admission upgrade option) and three ‘high-street pub-style’ feature bars – are located around the ground and are accessible to all supporters, regardless of where they are sitting in the stadium.

 The Market Place

-Jump Studios references the site’s original historic use as a market in the concept for the ‘true fan zone’ centre piece located underneath the 17,500-seat South Stand, which comprises:
+Jump Studios has referenced the stadium site’s historic use as a market in the concept for the ‘true fan zone’ centrepiece, located underneath the 17,500-seat South Stand.
+The Market Place includes:

-– A 65-m-long oak-topped Goal Line Bar – thought to be the longest in Europe – which represents the width of the goal line.
+– A 65-metre-long, oak-topped Goal Line Bar – the longest in Europe – which represents the width of the goal line

-– Stepped terraces providing seating for fans to enjoy a drink or a bite to eat while harking back to the old-style stadium seating
+– Stepped terraces providing seating for fans to enjoy a drink or a bite to eat while also referencing back to old-style stadium seating

 Liam Doyle, Associate and Project Lead at Jump Studios, said: